Canon EOS R1 Review

 Canon EOS R1 Compared to the Sony Alpha 9 III

-Check out the R1 vs. a9 III specification comparison along with the visual comparison of these cameras.
+Check out the R1 vs. a9 III specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R1 and the a9 III?
 Here are the R1 advantages: